roboflow/rf100-vl/README.md

 | download_rf100vl               | RF100VL               |
 | download_rf20vl_fsod           | RF20VL-FSOD           |
 | download_rf20vl_full           | RF20VL           |

+Each dataset object has its own `download` method.

 Here is an example showing how to download the full dataset: